A How-To Guide to Winterizing an In-Ground Salt Water Pool

 Before covering your pool, place an air pillow or two in the water.
 These will support the cover over the winter, preventing it from sinking into the pool.
 Air pillows also prevent large ice sheets from forming and damaging the pool liner.

-Once you’ve secured the cover on the pool, pour a few inches of water on top to weigh it down and keep it from flapping in the wind.
+Once you’ve secured the cover on the pool, weigh it down with water bags to prevent it from flapping in the wind.

 Keep an eye on your pool cover over the winter and clear off any snow or ice that builds up.
 You may also wish to use a pump to keep the cover clear of too much water buildup.

 To ensure your pool closing goes smoothly, contact the pool pros for help with your saltwater pool winter maintenance.
 The bit of money you put into winterizing your saltwater pool now will save you from potential stress and expenses come spring.

 Bert Minor has been a part of the landscaping business for nearly twenty years and has gained an excellent reputation as an innovative and creative designer.
 In fact, several of his designs and projects have been featured in industry supplier magazines.
 An active and contributing member of the industry, Bert sat on various boards including the Ottawa Chapter of Landscape Ontario and the Landscape Ontario Provincial Construction Committee.
 Bert also contributed technical articles published in the Canadian National Landscape Association magazine.
 With a relentless pursuit of knowledge, Bert has attained several industry certificates in landscape design, landscape construction and with the PHTCC—Pool and Hot Tub Council Canada.
 Prior to joining the landscaping industry, Bert spent several years in management in the services sector primarily in a customer advocate role.
 His honesty and integrity and his ability to build and develop strong relationships with clients reflects that.